 Secured by His Grace

-Whenever God's children stumble off His path, He will discipline us in love, and the Holy Spirit will gently convict us and guide us back onto His path, for His Name's sake.
-God’s grace is given to believers so that we may glorify Him and carry out good works in His name, which He prepared before the foundation of the world for us to walk in them (Ephesians 2:10).
+Whenever God's children stray from His path, He will lovingly correct us, and the Holy Spirit will gently remind and lead us back to the right way, all for His glory.
+God's grace is bestowed upon believers to enable us to glorify Him and carry out good deeds in His name, which He had planned for us to do even before the world was created (Ephesians 2:10).

 I am Not Religious.
 I am Saved by Grace.

 I am not religious.
-Doing good works and practicing rituals can't save me.
-Rather, I am saved by grace.
-My repentance and faith in Jesus is a gift.
-Jesus set me free from my sins, transformed my life, and gave me the tremendous gift of eternal life by His grace.
-He saved me from what I deserve, eternal hell, and He gifted me with what I never deserved, eternal life.
-How could I not want to submit to the God of the universe who did that for me?
+I am saved by grace.
+It is not through good works or practicing rituals that I find salvation, but by God's grace alone.
+My repentance and belief in Jesus are a gift.
+Jesus has freed me from sin, transformed my heart and my life, and granted me the incredible gift of eternal life by grace alone through faith alone.
+Jesus rescued me from the punishment I deserve, eternal damnation, and blessed me with something I could never earn, eternal life.
+How could I not desire to surrender to the God of the universe who has done all this for me?

 May I live for the One who died for me (by His grace) and praise Him for all that He is, the King of kings and Lord of lords (Revelation 19:16).
 I am eternally grateful for my Great God and Savior, Jesus Christ.
 All glory belongs to Him forever and ever.